AdaptRetail/video-template/README.md

 # Adapt Video template
-> A great starting point for creating video banners just like a video editing
-> program, only with code.
+> A great starting point for creating video banners just like a video editing software, only with code.

 ## Table of content
 - [Install](#install)